Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 Worth the risk?

-Current studies show that anywhere from A recent study from USC found that individuals enrolled in HDHPs were at a significantly increased risk of financial trouble, especially those who are low-income or living with a chronic illness1.
+The percentage of workers enrolled in HDHPs has been steadily rising since 2004, when only four percent of workers took advantage of these types of plans.
+In 2016, the number had risen to 29 percent.
+A recent study from USC found that individuals enrolled in HDHPs were at a significantly increased risk of financial trouble, especially those who are low-income or living with a chronic illness.
 In 2015, one in five workers had a deductible of $2,000 or more.
+Advocates for HDHPs say that when consumers have to front the costs themselves, they are more likely to take care of themselves and avoid unnecessary medical procedures and trips to the doctor.

+There are several problems with the assumption that consumers with high deductibles will be more discriminant in their healthcare decisions.
 When the upfront costs are high, people may avoid seeking treatment for healthcare issues until they become emergencies.
 43 percent of insured patients said they delayed or skipped physician-recommended tests or treatment because of high associated costs.
 Doctors have even reported cancer patients giving up life-saving treatment at the end of a calendar year because they could not afford to pay their deductible which would reset in January.

 High deductibles and diabetes

 Todd was diagnosed with type 1 diabetes in 2000, and has been unofficially advocating for type 1 diabetes for the last 18 years.
 Before joining the team at Beyond Type 1, Todd wrote and produced television shows for Discovery Channel, Travel Channel and Animal Planet.
-When he’s not in the office, you can usually find him at a baseball game, traveling, or drawing on his Etch A Sketch.
+When he’s not in the office, you can usually find him at a baseball game, traveling or drawing on his Etch A Sketch.